naistangz/ansible_aws/README.md

 - Playbooks manage configurations of and deployments to remote machines.
 - At more advanced level, they can sequence multi-tier rollouts involving rolling updates, and can delegrate actions to other hosts, interacting with monitoring servers and load balancers along the way.
 - They can launch tasks synchronously or asynchronously

+:exclamation: **Note** INDENTATION IS IMPORTANT WHEN USING YAML :exclamation:

 ## Creating a playbook that installs nginx
 ```yaml